SuperBona/React-fundamental-projects/README.md

 #### Size

 - each project is separate entity and contains it's own package.json and node_modules
-- I delete this folder from my pc due to space issues, so the apps from the starter folders contain all the information used during the study and creation of these projects
+- I delete this folder from my laptop due to space issues, so the apps from the starter folders contain all the information used during the study and creation of these projects

 #### CSS